An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 \paragraph{Case 2.} The previous scenario does not occur.
-Using the near-convexity of $P_K$, we find $\Omega(\eps n)$ outgoing edges of $p$ within ${P_K\choose 2}$ that are parallel to $ab$ in the above sense and occupy a constant number of {\it rich} sectors $\W_j(p)$ with at least $\Omega(\eps n/r)$ short edges.
+Using the near-convexity of $P_K$, we find $\Omega(\eps n)$ outgoing edges of $u$ within ${P_K\choose 2}$ that are parallel to $pq$ in the above sense and occupy a constant number of {\it rich} sectors $\W_j(u)$ with at least $\Omega(\eps n/r)$ short edges.

-The first property implies that exist $O\left(1/(r\eps)\right)$ rich sectors $\W_j(p)$, which encompass a total of $O(n/r)$ edges that emanate from $p$.
-To pierce such convex sets $K$ that fall into Case 2, we define our sparse set $\Pi\subset {P\choose 2}$ as the set of edges $pq$ which lie in rich sectors $\W_j(p)$, $\W_{j'}(q)$ (for at least one of the respective endpoints $p$ or $q$).
+Property (ii) implies that there exist $O\left(1/(r\eps)\right)$ rich sectors $\W_j(u)$, which encompass a total of $O(n/r)$ edges that emanate from $u$.
+To pierce such convex sets $K$ that fall into Case 2, we define our sparse set $\Pi\subset {P\choose 2}$ as the set of edges $uv$ which lie in rich sectors $\W_j(u)$, $\W_{j'}(v)$ (for at least one of the respective endpoints $u$ or $v$).
+Note that the construction does not depend on the convex set $K$.
 It is easy to check that $P_K$ spans at least $\Omega(\eps^2n^2)$ such edges within $\Pi$, and sufficiently many of these edges must cross $L$.
 Hence, $K$ falls into the second favourable case.